nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 ## Local testing

-The following instructions allow you to test and see how your changes come into play and whether everything renders correctly.
+The following instructions allow you to test and see how your changes come into play and check whether everything renders correctly.

 > :warning: It's highly recommended to *frequently* check your changes locally.
 Please **do not** produce and submit a lot of content without prior local testing.